Matucana, Peru

-Matucana is a town in Central Peru, capital of the Matucana District located in the Huarochirí Province, in the Department of Lima.
-It's located to the east of Lima at 2,378 m (7,802 ft) above sea level, along the Central Highway (Carretera Central) at km 74.
+Matucana is a town in central Peru, capital of the Matucana District located in the Huarochirí Province, in the Department of Lima.
+It is located to the east of Lima at 2,378 m (7,802 ft) above sea level, along the Central Highway (Carretera Central) at km 74.

 History

 Matucana was founded in 1647 by Miguel de Castro y García, a descendant of one of Francisco Pizarro's Conquistadores.
 He discovered gold in the hills outside of Matucana at a site that was once a holy shrine for the Incas.
 Using Inca slaves to operate the mine, he became very wealthy and eventually returned to live in Lima, Peru.
 The gold mine was unfortunately buried in a huge avalanche triggered by the devastating Santa Ursula earthquake of October 21, 1756, which also caused great damage to the City of Lima.

 Climate

 Matucana has a semi-arid climate (Köppen: BSk) with mild temperatures.

 Matucana experiences relatively stable temperatures throughout the year, with minor variations between months.
 The dry season experiences larger diurnal air temperature variation, with warmer days and cooler nights, compared to the wet season.
 The yearly average high temperature is 21.4°C (70.5°F), while the yearly average low temperature is 9.8°C (49.6°F).

 The total annual precipitation is 311.6 millimeters (12.27 inches).
 Matucana receives the majority of its precipitation during the wet season, which typically spans from January to March.
 The months from May to September experience almost no rainfall.